Regional Geography of temperate zone 1900-3-GOU-GL

 Assessment criteria

-Exercises: one unexcused absence possible (other absences must be excused on an ongoing basis).
-In the event of a large number of excused hours, the teacher has the right to ask one additional exercise to be done at home in writing (text: 2 A4 pages, 12 TNR, 1.5 line spacing, 2.5 margins on each side).
-The assessment of the exercises consists of the following elements:
+Classes: one unexcused absence is permitted (all additional absences must be justified on an ongoing basis).
+In the case of a large number of excused absences, the instructor reserves the right to assign one additional written assignment to be completed at home (2 pages A4, Times New Roman 12 pt, 1.5 line spacing, 2.5 cm margins on each side).

 Bibliography